gbschroeder/ict4d-playbook/guide/ict4d-for-staff.md

 This entire Playbook is built with staff in mind.

-Peace Corps staff should be able to quickly browse, search for, and find relevant information and tools to do their jobs -- whatevery they may be.
+Peace Corps staff should be able to quickly browse, search for, and find relevant information and tools to do their jobs -- whatever they may be.